 You can set up quick incremental and differential backups of your servers with options to back up your network on local, remote and cloud locations.
 All the while, the data deduplication feature ensures that your backup doesn't consist of copies, which keeps storage requirements more manageable.
 In addition, you can encrypt your backups with three options: 128-bit, 192-bit and 256-bit AES cipher encryption.
 This means that you can store your archived backups off-site without fear of the data being stolen.

 Acronis includes several features for protecting and backing up your virtual environment.
 It integrates with the most popular and used virtual platforms, including VMWare vSphere, Microsoft Hyper-V, Citrix XenServer, Linux KVM and Oracle VM Server.

 One of the best features of Acronis Backup Advanced is the instant recovery, or recovery in place.
 This recovery feature launches the backed-up data onto a virtual server so that users can still access the data while you work to restore the original server.
 There is virtually no downtime.

 In addition, the disk-imaging restoration allows you to store entire disks to dissimilar hardware on a granular level.
 This allows you to convert backups of physical servers to virtual machines (physical to virtual) and convert work in progress from those virtual machines back to bare metal (virtual to physical) and even dissimilar hardware.

-The backup and restore features received a B, which means that they have a small learning curve.
 You can implement backup and recoveries from anywhere in the world, as long as you are on a computer with an internet connection.
-When you combine this with the wake-on-LAN feature, you can essentially access any computer connected to your network and run backups without having to physically access the computers.
-However, even a tech-savvy administrator will have to consult the user guide to make the most of these features.
-Fortunately, the user guide is well written and easy to follow.
+When you combine this with the wake-on-LAN feature, you can essentially access any computer connected to your network and run backups without physically accessing the computers.